yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### PrivateRecords
 Search for your name and state and [opt out](https://www.privaterecords.net/optOut/name/landing).

-### 💐 PublicDataUSA
-Find [your information](https://www.publicdatausa.com/).
-Copy the URL with your results and enter it along with your name and email address on the [remove page](https://www.publicdatausa.com/remove.php).

 ### PropertyRecs
 Search for your name and state in the [opt-out page](https://dashboard.propertyrecs.com/opt-out), then opt out if needed.

-### 💐 Radaris
-Find [your information](https://radaris.com/).
-You can ignore sponsored links that take you to other sites.
-It is possible you do not have a Radaris listing even if you find sponsored links.
-Once you find your information you can remove it in one of two ways.
-If your information has a "View Profile" button, copy the URL.
-Use the URL to complete [a series of forms](https://radaris.com/control-privacy), hitting “next” and waiting for new pages to load.
-If your information does not have a "View Profile" button, copy the text of your information or take a screenshot of it.
-Write an email to [customer-service@radaris.com](mailto:customer-service@radaris.com).
-Include your information and ask them to take it down.
-They will send you an automatic reply telling you to use the online form.
-Respond to their automatic reply to tell them the form does not accept your information.
-You may need to reply to them several times before they confirm removal.

 ### Rehold
 Look up your home address here: [https://rehold.com/](https://rehold.com/).
 If there is a number or name next to it you’d like removed, click on  the red “remove” button next to it.
 You will need to enter your name and email address and solve a captcha.